 Some of the world's most secluded vacation places are reachable by boat or small cruise ship.
-These off-the-radar destinations are havens for nature lovers, watersports enthusiasts, hikers, and those who want to relax and unwind.
+These off-the-radar destinations are havens for nature lovers, water sports enthusiasts, hikers, and those who want to relax and unwind.
 Here are five magical spots to discover on your next trip:

-* Galapagos Islands.
+3. Galapagos Islands.
 Where can you snorkel with penguins, swim with sea lions, kayak with manta rays, lounge with lizards, and get up close to giant tortoises all in one vacation?
 Only in the Galapagos Islands, a remote and stunning chain of islands located six hundred miles off the coast of Ecuador.
 A small ship cruise through the Galapagos Islands is the ultimate eco-adventure.
 Each day spent here is a living lesson in nature and a chance to make memories that will last a lifetime.
 Ecoventura is a top ranked, award-winning company operating comfortable 83-foot motor yachts accommodating up to 20 people.
 Their naturalist guides are superb.
 Ecoventura offers a variety of unique expedition itineraries exploring islands throughout the Galapagos as well as land-based extension in Ecuador and Peru.
-For more information, visit http://www.ecoventura.com.
+For more information, visit www.ecoventura.com.

-* The Grenadines.
+4. The Grenadines.
 Located in the vibrant turquoise waters of the Southern Caribbean, over 30 palm-studded islands make up the Grenadines chain.
 The Grenadines are pristine gems, each little isle lovelier than the last.
-Star Clippers’ Royal Clipper ship sails from Barbados to the Grenadines from late fall through spring, visiting Grenada, St. Vincent, Bequia, Martinique, St. Lucia, and Tobago Cays, a national park offering exceptional snorkeling.
+Star Clippers’ Royal Clipper ship sails round-trip from Barbados through the Grenadines from late fall through spring, visiting Grenada, St. Vincent, Bequia, Martinique, St. Lucia, and Tobago Cays, a national park offering exceptional snorkeling.
 It's easy to escape the crowds here.
 The ship's itinerary even features a “Captain’s Best” beach day at a deserted Grenadines islet of the Captain’s choice.
 On a Star Clippers tall ship cruise, guests also have the opportunity to climb the mast and lay in the bowsprit net above the ocean in solitary enjoyment.
 It sounds magical.
 Star Clippers’ graceful sailing ships accommodate less than 200 passengers, enabling adventurers to visit ports that cannot be accessed by large cruise ships.
 Star Clippers offers an extensive free watersports program as well as special activities such as beach barbecues and pirate night parties under the stars.
-For additional information, visit http://www.starclippers.com.
+For additional information, visit https://www.starclippers.com.